tipazzz/EducationContent/computing/unit-1/lesson-3.md

 # Lesson 3

 ## Step 1
-With everything you have learnt so far, can you code your agent to build a bridge across the water?
+With ssss everything you have learnt so far, can you code your agent to build a bridge across the water?
 The gap is 3 blocks wide.
 When done, press the **Play** button to compile the code, then go to the Minecraft world, press **T** and type **build_a_bridge**.